juan-bol/workshop-k8s/README.md

 1. There's another version of the application in dockerhub called `jersondavidma/calculator-example:v2`.
 Change the tag of the image in manifest to this new version and apply the changes.
 2. Run the command `kubectl get pods -w ` and wait for a few seconds.
 See how kubernetes apply this changes.
 3. Change the strategy to  **Recreate** and see how it changes the behavior.

+## 8. Add CPU and memory limits for the pods (Optional)

+We can limit how much memory and CPU a single pod can use.
+Reasearch about how to do it and implement it yourself.

 ## Sample application